gvwilson/sensibleadventures/bookster/bookster.md

 past each other to make bargains, and then another eight months in the air with grain, cider, wool, and steel for the south.*

-*When the Pilots ruled the world, Avaunt roamed across the world.
+*When the Pilots ruled the world, Avaunt roamed the world over.
 After they destroyed themselves, it was taken over by wild-eyed tinkers with a fascination for the Pilots' strange machines.
 They called themselves the Hett, and as the years passed, the people who lived below them regarded them with growing suspicion.
 Stories spread of the Hett's hoarded wealth, and of the plots they must be hatching to one day rule the world as the Pilots had.*

 *Eventually, an ambitious young prince with few prospects at home decided to do more than mutter.
 The next time Avaunt landed at Gandan Berth, the rag-tag army he had recruited attacked.
-Most of the Hett were slain outright.
+Most of the Hett were slain.
 The rest were driven off the mountain with nothing but the clothes on their backs.
 It was barely spring, and bitterly cold.
 Few survived.*

-*The Hett's storied wealth turned out to consist of scrap metal and books no one knew how to read.
-Undeterred, the prince retitled himself the Captain of Avaunt, made his lieutenants bosuns, and gave the Hett's houses and farms to his followers.
+*The Hett's storied wealth turned out to consist of goats, scrap metal, and books no one knew how to read.
+Undeterred, the prince retitled himself the Captain of Avaunt, made his least untrustworthy followers his bosuns, and gave the Hett's houses and farms to rest.
 Most of them smoked, drank, or gambled away their gifts, but the rest settled down to trade, raise families, and watch the world slip past beneath them.*

 *Now, look closer.
 There, in Starboard Town.
 Five hundred years have passed; it is Redsday, the 11th of Peridot, 1261.
 A girl is running for her life.
 She just felt the mountain shake for the first time in centuries, but that's not what she's afraid of.
-She's afraid of what the boy chasing her will do to her if he gets his hands on her.*
+She's afraid of what the boy chasing her will do to her if he catches her.*

 Erileine raced down Slip Street twenty strides in front of her pursuer.
-She paid no attention to the frightened looks on the faces of people she flew by.
+She paid no attention to the frightened looks on the faces of the people she hurtled by.
 "What just happened?" they asked one another.
 The ground had shaken–had there been an avalanche?
 But then why hadn't there been any noise?
 No one had noticed yet that the sun lay fifteen degrees away from where it had been.
 No one had realized that for the first time since the Pilots fell, the flying mountain had changed course mid-flight.

 Past Donaien and Armaend's; past Fraederiq's house, where his father